 I tried the Silva Trail elite which when using it within the house or in the garden lights up everything (at the highest setting) and the feeling I get is "Wow, what a huge amount of light!" (and amazing from such a small lamp!).
 In March 2016 I did a night ride to compare it especially with bike lamps with cutoff, in bends in the road.
 On the bike I could not see far with it, and here in NL normally it's barely usable because the non-cutoff light means you get almost blinded by all the retro-reflective traffic signs...
 I tested the Trail elite on a meandering bit of road, where the D6 and IQ-X completely fail to light up the road as you would need light close to you and wide to the left/right, and here the head mounted lamp that you can point with your head, ahead of actual turning, works well.
 Such lamps seem to be used by runners at night, and for that I suppose it's useful (in the right areas).
 For cycling too, on meandering roads, you could use it, but not as the only lamp, as throw is not far enough despite putting out far more light than most bicycle lamps...
 The beam is very wide and even, but no concentrated part of the beam means that throw is always going to be limited.
 I felt I could only see a fairly short distance with it, about 30m or so at most.

-I've seen something like it before, but those that I saw were meant for sideways visibility, and it was years ago.
+I've seen something like these lights before (see further for some videos that I found again), but those that I saw were meant for sideways visibility, and it was years ago.
 You could ('can' if still available) also program those that I saw, with patterns and text that the light would show when riding.
 It certainly looked cool, but is likely not legal in many countries!)